mehrdad94/event_study/readme.md

     * significantTest
     * CARS
     * newsType (Good, Bad, neutral)
+    * unmatchedTradingDayStrategies
 ## Terminology
 ##### calendar: array of event dates.
 ##### stock: stock prices.
 ##### market: market prices.
 ##### timeline: event study time line that includes: Estimation period (T0T1), Pre-announcement window (T1E), Post-announcement window (ET2), Post-event period (T2T3).
 ##### dateColumn: which field in stock or market prices has date format.
 ##### operationColumn: which field in stock or market price you want to perform arithmetic operations (default is Close).
+##### unmatchedTradingDayStrategies: if the event date does not exist we can select next trading day or previous trading day. available options are ( NEXT_TRADING_DAY , 'PREV_TRADING_DAY', 'SKIP'). skip is the default.

 ## How to use
 #### Market Model